 NEW: Feast of the Epiphany (Michael Koresky, Jeff Reichert, Farihah Zaman, USA)

 OLD: The Secret of the Grain (Abdellatif Kechiche, 2007)

 Two films, which speak in singular ways to documentary forms and aesthetics, explore how food embodies the human condition of feeling simultaneously alive and mortal.
 The docufiction Feast of the Epiphany observes in its first half a dinner party hosted amongst friends in Brooklyn, charting with delicacy and meticulousness the food preparation that lays the foundations of the film’s swelling emotional tensions.
 The film then breaks abruptly (and magically) to follow the day-to-day workings on a farm, where people, machinery, and food exist in synchronized harmony together.
 In The Secret of the Grain a North African immigrant family attempt to eke out a living by opening a fish and couscous restaurant in a French seaside town.
 Filmed with documentary-style realism, The Secret of the Grain undulates with sensuous and breathtaking tensions, exploring the fraught dynamics within family relationships and the centrality of food in preserving human connection.

-(Helena Wittmann, Germany)
+NEW: Drift (Helena Wittmann, Germany)

 A film-poem dedicated the opaque mystery of the ocean and an existential Western playing out in the end-of-the-world remoteness of the desert; two films that could not be more different from each other bound together by their exploration of inner and exterior landscapes.